2 new COVID-19 cases confirmed across Eastern New Mexico

 CURRY COUNTY, N.M.
-(KFDA) - New Mexico State health officials have confirmed an additional 127 positive COVID-19 cases across the state today with two of those being in Eastern New Mexico counties.
+(KFDA) - New Mexico State health officials have confirmed 133 additional positive COVID-19 cases across the state today with two of those being in Eastern New Mexico counties.

-One additional Curry County resident and one additional Roosevelt County resident have tested positive for COVID-19.
+One additional Curry County resident and one additional Union County resident have tested positive for COVID-19.

 No other details about these patients were released.